AkshaySharma008/Bright-Xpensr/README.md

 <img src="https://img.shields.io/badge/code_style-standard-brightgreen.svg"> <img src="https://img.shields.io/badge/ReactJS-v16.14.0-brightgreen.svg">

 A Personal Expense Tracker to manage your personal Expenses with beautiful utilities like charts which shows your monthly expenses along with calculative paying of dues.

+**Note** - <i>Some data has been inserted already for the sake of UI Features and use cases.
+If you want to remove them, Go to your Local Storage and clear "expense-item" list.</i>
 * Portal Link - https://bright-xpensr.netlify.app/

 ## Contents